techy2493/techcontrol/README.md

 # What kind of project is this?

-TechControl is a game server control panel written entirely in javascript and typescript.
+TechControl is a game server control panel written entirely in javascript, typescript, html, and css.
 It is executed by Node and because of this is cross platform.